What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 This is your wedding day after all!
 After all the hiking, you might need to freshen up a bit before kissing your sweetie.

 Hiking elopements are known to start off before sunrise or last after sunset.
 Having a light source is non-negotiable when it comes to hiking in the dark.
-We learned while Caving that three sources of light are always needed to be on your body, but the rules for hiking in the dark are probably a little less strict considering the sun will eventually rise again.
-We would recommend two headlamps for each person, and extra batteries.
-Another thing we learned during getting Scuba Open Water certified, is “two is one, one is none”.
+I learned while Caving that three sources of light are always needed to be on your body, but the rules for hiking in the dark are probably a little less strict considering the sun will eventually rise again.
+I would recommend two headlamps for each person, and extra batteries.
+Another thing I learned during getting Scuba Open Water certified, is “two is one, one is none”.
 Just something to keep in the back of your head when preparing for any adventure!

 Check out this article for tested headlamps:

 What else do you plan on carrying all these items in?!
 A day pack is a must, and finding the right fit for your body structure is always a must.
 Like I mentioned with the hiking boots, you want to be as comfortable as possible during your hiking elopement.
 Head over to REI, and one of their dedicated staff will help you pick out the best pack for you!
 They will measure you, ask you questions on what the pack will be used for (tell them all about your hiking elopement!), and they will be able to set you up with a pack that you’ll be able to carry on your back all day long and you won’t even notice.
 A well fitted pack will be able to distribute the weight of the items you’re carrying throughout your shoulders, hips, and back, without sacrificing any of those areas.
-We suggest finding a pack that comes with a rain cover so you don’t need to buy one separately.
+I suggest finding a pack that comes with a rain cover so you don’t need to buy one separately.

-Day packs we own:
+Day packs I own:

 Rain jacket and a Rain Cover for your Day Pack